run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 1. All Run:AI services are running.
 2. Data is sent to the cloud.
-3. A job dan be sumbitted.
+3. A job can be submitted.

 ### 1. Run:AI services are running